Rangers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 - The Rangers have been chosen as underdogs in 30 games this year and have walked away with the win 16 times (53.3%) in those games.

-- Texas has a record of 16-14 in games where bookmakers have it as underdogs of at least -110 on the moneyline.
+- Texas has a record of 5-8 in games where oddsmakers have it as underdogs of at least +120 on the moneyline.

-- The moneyline set for this matchup implies the Rangers have a 52.4% chance of walking away with the win.
+- The Rangers have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.

-- Games involving Texas have gone over the total set by sportsbooks in 51 of 99 chances this season.
+- Texas and its opponents have gone over the total this season in 52 of its 100 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!